 What is a typical day Workamping at Jellystone?

 Anything other than typical!

-Workamping at Jellystone was a blast and great bonding experience for our family.
+Workamping at Jellystone can be a blast and a great bonding experience for your family.
 Antwon & I worked opposite shifts most days, which allowed us to homeschool the children- but on some days we all showed up to work at 8am, those were the most fun and the most enjoyable!
 Being able to divide and conquer and achieve 100% more than what you would have otherwise was a huge benefit.
 Here are some days we thought were typical:

 The whole family working from 9am-3pm for a school field day of 400 middle school students plus teachers and parents.
 On this day, we all went to work.
 Antwon & I took one of the twins each and sent our older girls with one of the park staff to help in their assigned area.
 This worked out very well- the older girls were able to really help out while the twins were kept close by.

-Other days were pretty basic, working in the office answering phones and booking reservations for guests who wanted to bring their families our for a weekend in the summer.
-Sometimes we participated in special activities, filled in when help was needed in other areas like escorting campers, maintenance, activities and more.
+Other days were pretty basic, working in the office answering phones, and booking reservations for guests who wanted to bring their families out for a weekend in the summer.
+Sometimes we participated in special activities and filled in when help was needed in other areas like escorting campers, maintenance, activities, and more.

 Really if I think about it, no two days were really all that similar.

 What are the benefits of Workamping at Jellystone?

 Workamping for a Jellystone Park can have amazing benefits for your family.
 Once you’ve received your job offer- feel free to ask a few probing questions regarding what is available for your family while living onsite.

 Will you be able to use park amenities?
 Will the kids receive discounts on crafts?
 Will you have access to a park golf cart, Are you able to bring your own?